EG-Mohamed/Paymob-Payout/README.md

 > **⚠️ IMPORTANT DISCLAIMER**
 >
 > This is **NOT an official package** from Paymob.
-This package was created by the community to help Laravel developers integrate with Paymob Payout API, as there was no available package at the time of creation.
+This package was created by me to help Laravel developers
+> integrate with Paymob Payout API, as there was no available package at the time of creation.
 >
-> **If Paymob releases an official Laravel package in the future, we strongly recommend using their official package instead.**
+> **If Paymob releases an official Laravel package in the future, I am strongly recommend using their official package
+> instead.**
 >
 > This package is provided as-is for the benefit of the developer community and is not affiliated with or endorsed by Paymob.